oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 Import is only supported for source=NONE

 `db_home.0.database.0.admin_password` is not returned by the service for security reasons.
-To avoid a force new of the db_home on the next apply you can manually modify the statefile to add the field or you can add the following to the resource:
+To avoid a force new of the db_home on the next apply, add the following to the resource:

 ```
     lifecycle {